sirajummprince/go-exercises/README.md

 # GO Exercises

 GO Exercise is a library containing basic go programs covering all the basic concepts.
 This repository is a collection of exercise problems, and solutions.
-All the problem sets were solved from the course: **Learn How To Code Google’s Go (golang) Programming Language** taught by **Todd McLeod**
+All the problem sets were solved from the course: **Learn How To Code Google’s Go (golang) Programming Language** taught by **Todd McLeod**.

 ### exercise_01.go